 When you maintain your trees properly, they add years of enjoyment to your surroundings.
 Trees add year-round color and variety to any landscape.
 If you grow fruit trees, they even provide you with delicious homegrown fruit.
 Is there anything better than a homemade pie made with fresh apples from your garden?
+Or some delicious cherries from your own tree?

 To ensure that they continue to thrive, though, you must maintain your trees.
 Maintenance reduces the risks of issues during severe weather and ensures that they continue to grow under healthy conditions.